darklife/darkriscv/README.md

 - uses only around 1000 LUTs (spartan-6, core only and no optimizations)
 - BSD license: can be used anywhere with no restrictions!

-Some extra features are under development, such a cache controller (partially working), a sdram controller, supervisor/user modes, multi-core support and an ethernet controller.
-Support for DSP-like MAC instruction is planned, as well support for RV64I and other features, but they depends of time...
+Some extra features are planned for the furure or under development:

+- interrupt controller (under tests)
+- cache controller (under tests)
+- gpio and timer (under tests)
+- sdram controller
+- branch predictor
+- ethernet controller (GbE)
+- multi-threading (SMT)
+- multi-processing (SMP)
+- network on chip (NoC)
+- rv32e support (less registers, more threads)
+- rv64i support
+- 16x16-bit MAC instruction
+- big-endian support
+- user/supervisor modes
+- debug support

+And much other features!
 Feel free to make suggestions and good hacking! o/

 ## Implementation Notes